-As of December 31, 2018 we had cash and cash equivalents of \$3.6 million.
-In January 2019 we raised approximately \$2.35 million in a registered direct offering and concurrent private placement.
+As of December 31, 2019 we had cash and cash equivalents of \$2.7 million.
+In January 2020, we raised approximately \$2.4 million from the exercise of certain outstanding warrants following their repricing, in February 2020, we raised approximately \$5 million in a public offering, and in addition in March 2020, warrants issued in the February 2020 offering were partially exercised resulting in proceeds of approximately \$1 million.
 We believe that our existing financial resources will be sufficient to meet our requirements for the next twelve months from the date of issuance of this Annual Report on Form 20-F. We have expended and believe that we will continue to expend substantial resources for the foreseeable future developing our product candidates.
 These expenditures will include costs associated with research and development, manufacturing, conducting preclinical experiments and clinical trials and obtaining regulatory approvals, as well as commercializing any products approved for sale.
 Because the outcome of our planned and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates.
 In addition, other unanticipated costs may arise.
 As a result of these and other factors currently unknown to us, we will require additional funds, through public or private equity or debt financings or other sources, such as strategic partnerships and alliances and licensing arrangements.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.